bparanj/crystal/innovation/shred/step4.md

 # Function to get last sync time
 get_last_sync() {
     # This is a placeholder.
-Replace with actual sync check logic
+Replace with  sync check logic
     echo "8 minutes ago"
 }